 - What do you think is the biggest challenge facing medicine today?

-4. Know Specifics About that School/Program
+4. Know Specifics About Each School/Program

 If possible, try to pick out one or two unique aspects of that program.
 Then sell these aspects as reasons why that program is a great fit for you.
-Even if it is your last choice program, you need to look and act interested!
+Even if it is your last choice program, you need to look and act interested.
 Sell it and show your interest through the background research you have done about the program online.

 6. Prepare for MMI

-First of all, what is MMI?
-It stands for “multiple mini-interviews” and is a popular interview format being used at many schools nowadays.
+MMI stands for “multiple mini-interviews.”
+It’s a popular interview format being used at many schools nowadays.
 First of all, check which interview format your programs use (traditional versus MMI) and be prepared for that.
-The goal of MMI is to illicit an understanding of the applicant’s interpersonal and critical-thinking skills.
-There are a few different formats of questions that fall into these categories:
+The goal of MMI is to elicit an understanding of the applicant’s interpersonal and critical thinking skills.

-- Traditional interview questions.
+- Traditional interview questions

-- Ethical dilemmas.
+- Ethical dilemmas

 - Interactions with an actor in which a scenario is acted out.
-It is generally some sort of challenging discussion or situation.
+It is generally some sort of challenging discussion or situation

-- A task requiring teamwork during which you are paired with someone else to solve a problem or even build something.
+- A task requiring teamwork during which you are paired with someone else to solve a problem or even build something

-- Brief essay writing in response to a prompt .
+- Brief essay writing in response to a prompt

 You will rotate through a number of stations with different questions/scenarios, most of which will fall into the general categories above.
 This is a difficult format to prepare for.
-It won’t be possible to know which questions will be asked prior; but I would search online for old or sample MMI prompts and go through them on your own.
+It won’t be possible to know which questions will be asked prior, but you can search online for old or sample MMI prompts and go through them on your own.

-If you have a few key experiences—adversity you have faced, challenges in school or the workplace, instances of personal growth, times when you were pushed to make a difficult decision—these can be applied to a multitude of questions.
+If you have a few key experiences, such as adversities you have faced, challenges in school or the workplace, instances of personal growth, times when you were pushed to make a difficult decision, these can be applied to a multitude of questions.

 8. Be Prepared to Discuss a Few Current Event Topics in Medicine

 Being friendly and positive with everyone you meet on interview day can only help you.
-On the flipside, any discourteous behavior can really harm you!
-So be kind and friendly to everyone you meet.
-Treat the entire day as an interview.
-Portray the best version of yourself at all times!
+On the flipside, any discourteous behavior can really harm you.
+Be kind and friendly to everyone you meet.
+Treat the entire day as an interview and portray the best version of yourself at all times.

 11. Have Fun and Be Yourself!

-With all the preparation above you will be more than ready.
+With all the preparation above, you will be more than ready.
 Your interviews will feel more like conversations than anything else.
 Relax, enjoy the process, and let your personality shine through.

-Follow these 11 steps, and you will without a doubt be well prepared for success on interview day.
+Follow these 11 steps, and without a doubt, you will be well prepared for success on interview day.
 Good luck!